-- 1. The Commonwealth of Kentucky entered into the operating agreement and will enter into the FY24 grant agreement with the USEPA.
-All specific conditions of the agreements will be addressed in FFY24. - 2.
-The Authority will update USEPA's SRF Data System at least quarterly to report financial information about the program and projects, loan information, and project activities and benefits. - 3.
-The Authority agrees that all loan repayments will begin within 1 year of initiation of operations.
-Project closeout is monitored by the Authority and the DOW.
+- 1. The Commonwealth of Kentucky entered into the operating agreement and will enter into the FFY25 grant agreement with the USEPA.
+All specific conditions of the agreements will be addressed in FFY25. - 2.
+KIA will update USEPA's SRF Data System at least quarterly to report financial information about the program and projects, loan information, and project activities and benefits. - 3.
+KIA agrees that all loan repayments will begin within 1 year of initiation of operations.
+Project closeout is monitored by KIA and DOW.
 The repayment dollars for loans in repayment will be considered as available loan funds for the funding cycle. - 4.
 The available funds include the capitalization grant, the state match, the anticipated repayment funds from all loans currently in repayment and estimated interest earnings for the year. - 5.
 Leverage bond debt service payments are paid from principal and interest loan repayments from borrowers directly financed with bond proceeds (leverage loans).
 Any additional interest debt service payments is repaid solely from interest earnings generated from non-leverage loans.
-Calculations showing that the fund is maintained in perpetuity were provided to EPA prior to issuance of the leverage bonds. - 6.
-The Authority anticipates that 100% of the capitalization grant will be drawn in the first quarter of the FFY.
+Calculations showing that the fund is maintained in perpetuity were provided to USEPA prior to issuance of the leverage bonds. - 6.
+KIA anticipates that 100% of the capitalization grant will be drawn in the first quarter of the FFY.